School counselors are vital to the success of Virtual Virginia and we look forward to developing a long and mutually beneficial relationship.

 - Create Parent Auditor Accounts when requested (Directions for parent auditor account creation)

 All enrollments are on a first-come, first-served basis pending available student openings in each course.

 Virtual Virginia’s registration system (Genius) enables school counselors and other school administrators to:

 - Withdraw students from existing courses

 - Create and assign mentors and manage their load

 - Access a comprehensive student information profile

 School counselors should contact Virtual Virginia whenever they have questions or feedback about the registration system.
-All questions may be sent to the Virtual Virginia registrar, Tavy Young, at email@example.com, or at 866-903-8194 (toll-free).
+All questions may be sent to the Virtual Virginia registrar at [email protected].

 Virtual Virginia does not assign letter grades to students.
 Virtual Virginia grades are based on a 100‐point scale and are cumulative throughout the Virtual Virginia semester.
 The local school will convert the numeric grade awarded to a letter grade based on the local grading scale.

-Virtual Virginia provides a semester and final grade report via email to the school counselor.
-The school counselor is responsible for recording the final grade at the local school upon completion of the course.
+The school counselor is responsible for retrieving the final course grade within the VVA SIS and is responsible for recording the final course grade at the local school upon completion of the course.
 The mentor is responsible for pulling interim, 6-, or 9-week grades from the course gradebook using their mentor auditor account.